Hiring the Right Photographer - Pacific Northwest Elopement Photographer

 Setting Your Budget

 Make sure you look at photography prices before you set your budget.
-If you’re paying $50 for photos, odds are they aren’t high quality.
+If you’re paying $500 for all day elopement coverage, odds are they aren’t high quality.
 Photography can look really expensive so it’s important you set your budget realistically.
 The old adage you get what you pay for is quite relevant.
 Photography seems so expensive because you see only a few hours of us actively working.
 Realistically, even one hour of photos can take hours of surrounding work.

 First off, you found us somehow.
 We spend hours a week maintaining our social media platforms, websites, and correspondence so people will find us.
 Once you hire us, we’re going to find the perfect spot.
 Sometimes that’s hours of exploring for an elopement photographer to find a secluded but beautiful spot that fits your vision.
 Once the pictures are actually taken, we have hours of editing and going through photos.
 We usually spend 4 times as much time finishing the photos as actually taking them.
 And that’s just the actual session not including all the other business tasks that regularly come up.